and puppies .... and who needs protection from who

 That’s not true - but I do think that more often than not, it’s the puppy needing protection from the child - rather than the other way round.

-As time goes by, a bond between puppy and child will grow to the point where they’re almost inseparable.
-There’ll probably be a few tears along the way - it’ll probably be the child’s fault!
+Given time, a bond between puppy and child will grow to the point where they’re almost inseparable.
+There’ll possibly be a few tears along the way - it’ll probably be the child’s fault.